-That is the question which Shoosmiths lawyers and staff in Manchester now ask themselves when they arrive at work in the morning.
+That is the question which Shoosmiths Manchester lawyers and staff now ask themselves when they arrive at work in the morning.
 Then, they pick where they want to carry out the task they need to complete, and get on with it.

 Shoosmiths moved into its new premises in Manchester in June 2017, taking two floors in the ‘XYZ Building’ in Spinningfields.
 The office has been designed and fitted out to ensure that the firm’s staff work in a completely different way.
 Manchester office head Vaqas Farooq says: “I see this as the next phase in the evolution of open plan.”

 Shoosmiths opened in Manchester in 2009 and the office expanded rapidly, making new premises necessary within a few years of launch.
 Farooq, who is conveniently also the firm’s real estate head, led a two-year consultation with staff to ensure that the new offices would be fitted out as staff wanted and would be something that would enable Shoosmiths to work as it wanted.